 Operating a business is not an easy task.
 With so many moving parts and pieces, it can be difficult keeping everything moving forward.
 This makes a website a powerful asset.
 It’s like a sales team that is going 24/7, year-round.
 There are a few things, in particular, a website is especially good at doing:

-Grows Brand Awareness
+A Good Website Grows Brand Awareness Online

-Everything a business does online produces awareness amongst the public.
+Everything a business does online produces awareness among the public.
 The more present your business is online, the more people know about it, and the more people that know about it, the more customers you can have.

-Connects Your Business With Customers
+Modern Tools Connect Your Business With Your Customers

-People aren’t looking for just products and services, they’re looking for connections.
-Tools like chat boxes and social media have created a whole new way to interact with customers online.
-The American Marketing Association found that having a chat box on your website increases sales by an average of 3x.
+In 2020, people are even connecting through tools like chatboxes and social media integration.
+These new ways of communicating have created a whole new way to interact with customers through your website.
+The American Marketing Association found that having a chatbox on your website increases sales by an average of 3x.
 By being available the moment visitors have questions, salespeople are able to close sales much more often and with a closer connection to the customer.

-Shows Visitors What They Are Looking For
+The Right Copywriting Shows Visitors What They Are Looking For

 When a visitor hits a website, they are looking for some type of information.
 Web pages displaying services and portfolios show the visitor that you have the product or service they’re looking for.
 Testimonials and reviews prove that you can deliver and provide a good experience.
 When visitors see this, they are comfortable taking the next step towards becoming a customer.